Gets or sets the InputGesture associated with this input binding.

 Property ValueType: System.Windows.Input.InputGesture

 The associated gesture.
-The default is null.
+The default is Nothing.

 The input gesture is the action that invokes the command.
 Examples of input gestures in WPF are KeyGesture and MouseGesture.
 A KeyGesture is a combination of a Key and a set of ModifierKeys.
 A MouseGesture is a combination of a MouseAction and a set of ModifierKeys.